This S’mores Cheesecake is a crowd pleaser for sure!

 - In bowl of stand mixer combine cream cheese and sweetened condensed milk, mixing on low speed until smooth (It took mine about 3 minutes) Add in eggs, one at a time and vanilla.
 Don't over-mix.

-- Stir in chocolate chips and mini marshmallows.
+- Stir in chocolate chips and 1 cup of mini marshmallows.
 Pour over crust.

 - Bake for 45 minutes until center is almost set.
 Remove from oven and sprinkle remaining marshmallows (1½ cups) over top.
 Place back in oven for 5 minutes until marshmallows are puffed and slightly golden.